sebas80sebas/MindChess/README.md

    - Open `http://localhost:3000` in your browser

 2. **Welcome screen**
-   - You'll see the Phantom Moves welcome screen
+   - You'll see the MindChess welcome screen
    - Click "Start Game" button

 3. **Board setup**